docxology/ultralink-docx/output/systems/DesertEcosystem/obsidian/yucca_moth.md

 - **diet**: herbivore
 - **status**: least concern
 - **description**: Small moth with specialized relationship with Joshua trees and other yuccas.
-- **adaptations**: Specialized mouthparts for collecting pollen,Ovipositor for laying eggs in yucca flowers,Lifecycle synchronized with yucca flowering,Larvae feed only on some yucca seeds, preserving others
+- **adaptations**: ["Specialized mouthparts for collecting pollen","Ovipositor for laying eggs in yucca flowers","Lifecycle synchronized with yucca flowering","Larvae feed only on some yucca seeds, preserving others"]

 ## Relationships